 Before starting Case 2, undo (i.e., Press CTRL+Z) all the outcomes we achieve by performing the steps in Case 1.

-Step 2: Repeat Steps 2 to 5 of Case 1 of Method 1, you’ll encounter all the specific text (i.e., East) are formatted with text color as shown in the picture below.
+- Then, Repeat Steps of Case 1 of Method 1, you’ll encounter all the specific text (i.e., East) formatted with text color as shown in the picture below.

 Case 3: Using New Rule Option